mattdangerw/midi-go-round/README.md

     sudo apt-get install libasound2-dev

-Next up get cmake, from their [website](cmake.org), or from the package manager again:
+Next up get cmake, from their website, cmake.org, or from the package manager again:

     sudo apt-get install cmake